 Table of Contents:

-What is a traditional omnibus survey
+What is an omnibus survey?

-Traditional omnibus surveys are a single survey that essentially acts as a ‘home base’ for a variety of questions - which makes sense given the origin of ‘omnibus’ to mean ‘for all/everyone’ in Latin.
+Omnibus surveys are a single survey that essentially acts as a ‘home base’ for a variety of questions - which makes sense given the origin of ‘omnibus’ to mean ‘for all/everyone’ in Latin.
 Questions in an omnibus questionnaire could be about all different topics, from various clients.
-As you can imagine, traditional omnibus surveys are not very descriptive or useful for deep dives into a particular topic, but rather as a ‘question dump’ exploring many different areas.
+As you can imagine, omnibus surveys are not very descriptive or useful for deep dives into a particular topic, but rather as a ‘question dump’ exploring many different areas.
 Oftentimes, clients will use this to test an initial hypothesis about a research question before drafting a full-scope questionnaire.

 For example, the below questions might be shown to a respondent back-to-back in a single omnibus study: